open-ephys/ONI/source/api/liboni/oni.rst

         :func:`oni_destroy_frame`

-    :param ctx: :type:`oni_ctx` context that manages the high-bandwidth output channel that the frame will be written through
+    :param ctx: :type:`oni_ctx` context that manages the high-bandwidth output channel that the frame will be written through.
-    :param frame: NULL pointer to reference using internal memory
+    :param frame: NULL pointer to reference using internal memory.
     :param dev_idx: fully-qualified device index within the device table that the frame will be written to.
     :param data: Raw data block to be copied into the frame.
     :param data_sz: Size of ``data`` in byes.
-    :return: 0 on success otherwise see :ref:`onidef_error_codes`
+    :return: 0 on success otherwise see :ref:`onidef_error_codes`.
-    :example: See :ref:`liboni_example_write_frame`
+    :example: See :ref:`liboni_example_write_frame`.

     .. attention:: ``data_sz`` Must be